Investing legend Jim Rogers is issuing a warning to investors saying that crypto assets could one day be fully controlled by the government.

 My wife has invested in crypto of all things, but I don’t invest in them because the bulls say there’s going to be money, and my answer to that is, if and when all our money is on our computer, it’s going to be government money.

 When the US government says ‘Okay, this is money now,’ and every government is working on crypto money, they’re not going to say ‘This is money, but if you want to use that [other] money, you can use that money.’

 That’s not the way bureaucrats think.
 That’s not the way politicians think.
 They want control.
 They want to regulate everything.”

 However, Rogers notes that he’s not too concerned about digital assets as long as they are being used as trading vehicles, though he says he still wouldn’t partake even in that context.

-“In my view, if they’re just trading vehicles, fine, have at it… [but] I’m not doing it.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+“In my view, if they’re just trading vehicles, fine, have at it… [but] I’m not doing it.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action